 Technology can be so fun and so educational.
 It’s part of so many facets of our life, especially during COVID.

-My kids range from first to fourth to seventh grade.
+My kids range from third to sixth to ninth grade.
 Our days are full of Seesaw, Schoology, Zoom, Google Hangouts, Google searches, TikTok, Facebook Messenger, Facetime, Fortnite, Roblox, Minecraft, Rocket League, text messages…my brain hurts just listing those.
 Oh, and my eyes hurt, too.
 I better bust out my son’s blue light glasses.

 But the dangers of technology, especially for tweens and teens, are no joke.
 And not always in the ways that we might think.